ekobo098-commits/Concrete-Compressive-Strength-Predictor/README.md

 ## 👨‍💻 Author: Sarthak Salve

-Created as a Civil Engineering + Machine Learning mini project using Streamlit and Scikit-learn.
+Created as a Civil Engineering + Machine Learning project using Streamlit and Scikit-learn.

 Feel free to fork this repository, improve the models, and contribute.